Daniel Dahm: Biography

 2000 he was awarded with the Schweisfurth Research Award for Ecological Economics by the Society for Ecological Economy (Vereinigung für Oekologische Oekonomie Germany).

 2008 he was honoured as Fellow for responsible leadership of BMW Foundation Herbert Quandt.

-Additionally, he is Senior Advisor of the World Future Council, Member of the German Association Club of Rome, Member of the Federation of German Scientists VDW, Ambassador of the Association for the Promotion of the Economy for the Common Good / (Gemeinwohloekonomie), and Member of the Scientific Committee of Consorzio Costellazione Apulia.
+Additionally, he is Councillor of the World Future Council, Member of the German Association Club of Rome, Member of the Federation of German Scientists VDW, Ambassador of the Association for the Promotion of the Economy for the Common Good / (Gemeinwohloekonomie), and Member of the Scientific Committee of Consorzio Costellazione Apulia.
 In the exhibition sector, he holds since 2010 the Chair of the Jury at Internorga Trade Fair at Hamburg Messe und Congress HMC.

 In 2019 he was one of the initial signatories of Scientists for Future, and since then member of their advisory board.

 Above this, he is founder and Managing Director of United Sustainability Group, an investment and consultancy company emphasizing strategic impact investment for sustainable development.

-Daniel Dahm (co-)founded several civil society organizations and enterprises and holds various positions in several non-profit-organizations.
+Daniel Dahm has co-founded several civil society organizations and enterprises and holds various positions in several non-profit-organizations.